‹ Return to How tos

-Configuring resource access for a bucket in Amazon Lightsail
+Configure resource access for a Lightsail bucket - Amazon Lightsail

 Attach an Amazon Lightsail instance to a Lightsail bucket to give it full programmatic access to the bucket and its objects.
 When you attach instances to buckets, you don't have to manage credentials like access keys.
 The instances and buckets that you attach must be in the same AWS Region.
 You cannot attach instances to buckets that are in a different Region.

 Resource access is ideal if you're configuring software or a plugin on your instance to upload files directly to your bucket.
 For example, if you want to configure a WordPress instance to store media files on a bucket.
-For more information, see Tutorial: Connecting a WordPress instance to an Amazon Lightsail bucket.
+For more information, see Tutorial: Connect a bucket to your WordPress instance.

-For more information about permission options, see Understanding bucket permissions in Amazon Lightsail.
-For more information about security best practices, see Security Best Practices for Amazon Lightsail object storage.
-For more information about buckets, see Object storage in Amazon Lightsail.
+For more information about permission options, see Bucket permissions.
+For more information about security best practices, see Security Best Practices for object storage.
+For more information about buckets, see Object storage.

 Configure resource access for a bucket